mvanthoor/rustic-book/src/board_representation/introduction.md

 strength can be as simple as "easy to understand", while a weakness can be "uses lots of memory."
 So what board representation should we use?

-In Rustic the choice has been made to use the bitboard approach [CPW page](https://www.chessprogramming.org/Bitboards).
+In Rustic the choice has been made to use the bitboard approach ([CPW page](https://www.chessprogramming.org/Bitboards)).
 In the beginning this is somewhat harder to understand compared to the array approach mentioned above, but once you get the hang of it this representation becomes very natural to work with.
 Also, current-day computers are 64-bit, and a (Western!) chess board has 64 sqaures... this seems a match made in heaven.